Blog

 How It Works

-3. Scenario 3 — Client external, Merchant on Sangria: the external client pays USDC on-chain and Sangria credits the merchant’s fiat balance.
+Today, Sangria supports external clients paying merchants hosted on the platform.
+An external client (AI agent or raw wallet) pays USDC on-chain and Sangria credits the merchant's fiat balance.

 The basic x402 request loop looks like this: